B-Acharya/B-Acharya.github.io/content/about/about.md

 ## Background

 I hold a Master's degree in Intelligent Systems from Bielefeld University, where I developed a strong foundation in machine learning, cognitive computing, and neural networks.
-My master's thesis on deep learning methods for heart rate estimation received a grade of 1.1.

-Prior to my graduate studies, I worked as an Associate Software Engineer at Robert Bosch, where I specialized in ECU software integration and configuration management.
+Prior to my graduate studies, I worked as a Software Engineer at Robert Bosch.

 ## Research Interests